 That’s it!
 Once you generate an app password, you must use that code instead of your regular Google (Gmail) account password in your 3rd party app.
 This is the way you can grant access to your Outlook, Thunderbird, Email or any other email app.

 You probably asked yourself by now what is the point with all this?
 We replaced one password with another one and now what?

 Well, the whole point was to protect your original Google account, remember?
 This way, if your email app or some other 3rd party service gets compromised, the perpetrator still won’t automatically gain access to your main Google (Gmail) account!

-At any given time you can revoke access to specific apps simply by deleting the generated code(s) in App passwords section.
+App passwords are automatically revoked when you change your main Google’s account password (for security reasons).
+Also, at any given time, you can revoke access to specific apps simply by deleting the generated code(s) in your Google Account’s App passwords section.

 This method does not always ask for secondary authentication, and once you authorize an app with a special access code (or use native apps from service providers such as Gmail by Google) you won’t be bothered again until you change your data or suspicious activity is detected.

 There is a risk involved with both 2SV and 2FA authentications.
 Suppose that you used 3rd party email account for 2SV authentication, which suddenly got cancelled, or your phone number is no longer in use or owned by you – you will also lose access to the 2SV protected account, as well!

 Same thing is true with 2FA.
 If you, for example, lose your USB dongle with secret key, as Randall mocked the idea in his XKCD comic above, you will permanently lose your access, unless there is another way to restore it.
 This will bring huge painful headaches to the non-techie people.

 While this practice will increase accounts security measures, and potentially prevent them from permanent hacking and loss of access, it does have some serious consequences you should be aware of.